-Job had the same assumption as his friends that God would supply circumstances to each person in direct correlation to their good or bad behaviors.
-The only difference is he knew he had not done anything wrong, so he assumed that God actually had wronged him!
+Job had the same assumption as his friends, that God would supply circumstances to each person in direct correlation to their good or bad behaviors.
+The only difference is, he knew he had not done anything wrong, so he assumed that God actually had wronged him!
 We do the same thing when we get frustrated with God about circumstances while assuming that He ought to give us what we ask for since we are doing what is right.
 In the end, God reminded Job who He is: God, the all-good, all-knowing, all-loving wise King of the universe.
 He taught Job that He knows what is ultimately good for us better than we do.
-The temporary suffering that Job endured produced greater character, love, and trust of God, and He gave Job more than he had ever asked and not because of Job’s obedience but because of His grace.
-(Remember that Job’s response to his trouble was to accuse God of wrongdoing--he certainly did not earn God’s subsequent blessings)!
+The temporary suffering that Job endured produced greater character, love, and trust of God, and He gave Job more than he had ever asked, not because of Job’s obedience, but because of His grace.
+(Remember that Job’s response to his trouble was to accuse God of wrongdoing—he certainly did not earn God’s subsequent blessings!)

-What is the point of doing good then if not to gain God’s favor?
+What is the point of doing good then, if not to gain God’s favor?
 There is every reason in the world to do good!
-We do get God’s favor and not because He owes it to us but because when we do good we are operating according to God’s design for us and we benefit from this in more lasting ways.
+We do get God’s favor, not because He owes it to us, but because when we do good, we are operating according to God’s design for us, and we benefit from this in more lasting ways.
 We actually get more of God Himself when we follow Him.
 He is the source of all good.
 So, what could be better than being united with the source of the good things you seek, which are only shadows of His Goodness?
-So, rather than trying to control our circumstances through “following the rules,” we find that by loving God with all our heart, soul, mind, and strength (Matthew 22:37) that we gain a far more lasting reward: a deeper knowledge of God and a deeper relationship with Him.
+So, rather than trying to control our circumstances through “following the rules,” we find that by loving God with all our heart, soul, mind, and strength (Matthew 22:37), we gain a far more lasting reward: a deeper knowledge of God and a deeper relationship with Him.
 This is our ultimate good, and He answers all of our prayers to achieve it.